sixeyed/docker-windows-workshop/part-1.md

 Get-Process -Name w3wp | select Id, Name, WorkingSet
 ```

-On my Azure VM, the wroker processes average 50MB of RAM and 5 seconds of CPU time.
+On my Azure VM, the worker processes average 50MB of RAM and 5 seconds of CPU time.

 This is a simple ASP.NET website running in Docker, with just two lines of Dockerfile.
 But it has some drawbacks.
 First, there are no logs - IIS stores request logs in the container filesystem, but Docker is only listening for logs on the standard output from the startup program.
 There's no automatic relay from the log files to the console output, so there are no log entries in the containers: